-Aside from using the catch-up method to account for our OMIDRIA royalty obligation (see "Note 2 - Significant Accounting Policies - OMIDRIA Royalty Obligation" in the Notes to Condensed Consolidated Financial Statements included elsewhere in this Quarterly Report on Form 10-Q), there have not been any material changes in our critical accounting policies and significant judgments and estimates as disclosed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2022, which was filed with the SEC on March 13, 2023.
+See "Note 10 - Commitment and Contingencies" in the Notes to Condensed Consolidated Financial Statements included elsewhere in this Quarterly Report on Form 10-Q.

+Critical Accounting Policies and Significant Judgments and Estimates accounting policies and significant judgments and estimates as disclosed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2022, which was filed with the SEC on March 13, 2023.